There are many national and international foundations that over the course of time have supported INTERSOS’s activities in Italy and abroad.

 WHO HAVE ALREADY SUPPORTED INTERSOS

+In 2019, Kahane Foundation supported our Center INTERSOS24 to protect unaccompanied minors and young adults in Rome.
 In 2018 Kahane Foundation funded INTERSOS’ Mobile Clinic to offer primary health care in Foggia Area, to assist agricultural workers in the area.

 Since 2014, the NEPF Foundation has supported our A28 Nocturnal Centre for Unaccompanied Minors in Rome.
 In 2017, A28 Centre became INTERSOS24, a new space to assist unaccompanied minors through a safe place during the night and with health and psychosocial activities during the day.